 Although audited courses are not eligible for college credit, a student may request a certificate of attendance through the Registrar’s Office.
 This request must be made at the time of registration and may be picked up after the last day of class.

 - Certificate of Completion

 Certificates of completion for individual courses may be requested at the time of registration.
 Receipt of a certificate requires a minimum of 80% attendance.
 Students requesting certificates may pick them up after the last day of class from the Registrar’s Office.

 - Denominational Certification

 Some denominations have designed programs to meet their specific needs.
-When requested, TCCTC cooperatively plans programs to meet these unique requirements.
+When requested, Tallahassee Christian College cooperatively plans programs to meet these unique requirements.
 If preferred, these programs may be taken for credit.

 Come and See!

-TCCTC’s Open House and Orientation is a great opportunity to get to know us.
-Prior to the fall and winter/spring semesters, TCCTC holds an open house for students, area pastors, churches and local ministries.
-This event includes an orientation for new and returning students.
-During orientation, students have the opportunity to meet faculty and staff, familiarize themselves with school standards and the TCCTC campus, receive academic advisement, gain knowledge of study programs and study aids, financial counseling, scholarships, and register for classes.
-Please check the Upcoming Events page for dates and times.
+Prior to the fall and winter/spring semesters Tallahassee Christian College holds an open house that is open to the community and includes an orientation for new and returning students.
+During orientation, students have the opportunity to meet faculty and staff, familiarize themselves with school standards and our campus, receive academic advisement, gain knowledge of study programs and study aids, financial counseling, scholarships, and register for classes.

 Questions?
 Our registrar will be happy to talk with you!
 Contact us!